benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P2.png)

-- P2 appears below a 'split by _relprop_' below a relationship / path.
-The relationship / path may be wrapped by an 'L'
+- P2 appears below a 'split by _relprop_' below a relationship.
+The relationship may be wrapped by an 'L'
 - P2 appears below a 'split by _{pt/at/st}/< ett >_' below a relationship / path / quantifier-input.
 The relationship / path / quantifier may be wrapped by an 'L'
 - _relprop_ is a property of the relationship
 - If not split by _relprop_ : P2 may appear before a quantifier